 By the way, I love Indian lecturers and academicians

 Hey!
 I’ve not said the client above was from India!
 India has many nationals, you know!
 But still, I’ll not accuse you of being wrong!
-Your effort has just paid off!
+I’ll still be fair enough to give you a 5-star rating for an intelligent guess!

 Indian academicians will help you l learn faster than most Kenyan tutors or professors will, and for free!
 They are never “jealous” when it comes to sharing their tech skills.